Engee documentation

 image.png

-Embedding code into the Engee model
+Embedding the code in the Engee model

 image.png

-Contents of the tab </> OutputCode of the block C Function:
+Contents of the tab </> OutputCode the block C Function:

 // engee-cfunction-start